Grape Variety : Chardonnay

 Site : A very small single vineyard shared between Chanson and the Hospices de Beaune on a hump of the hill of Corton.
 The vineyard used to belong to Charles Gravier, Count of Vergennes, born in Dijon, who was counselor to Louis XVI.
 Count of Vergennes signed with Benjamin Franklin the Treaty of Alliance between France and the United States.
 With this Treaty France was the first country in the world to recognize the United States of America.

 Tasting : Bright gold colour.
-Aromas of exotic fruit, mixed with toasty notes and honey.
+Aromas of pale fleshed fruit (apple) mixed with toasty notes and honey.
 Beautiful minerality.
 Complex, deep and voluminous.
-Beautiful fruit combination.
-Harmonious.
+Beautiful ripe fruit combination.
 Well-integrated minerality.
 Delicate oak-note.
-Long and generous aftertaste.
+Tightly focused finish very mineral and chalky at the end.

 Food pairing : Seafood, foie gras, fish in a creamy sauce, crayfish.
 Particularly great with a selection of French cheeses.